razana95/GAN-image-Generation/README.md

 It measures the similarity between the distribution of real and generated images in feature space.
 A lower FID indicates better image quality.
 #### 2)Inception Score (IS):
 It assesses the quality and diversity of generated images.
 Higher IS values are desirable.
-Additionally, we performed qualitative evaluation by visually inspecting a sample of generated images.
+Additionally, I performed qualitative evaluation by visually inspecting a sample of generated images.

 **Generated Images:**
 loaded a pre-trained GAN model from the file 'cifar_generator_50epochs.h5'.